ineiti/fledger/flmodules/src/flo/README.md

   - Has
     - List of nodes who participate
   - Creates
-    - Proofs for pointing to data
+    - Historys for pointing to data
     - Global State
   - Uses DHT to store Mana for nodes
   - Uses DHT to store global state of Ledger

-- Ledger - Proof
+- Ledger - History
   - Has
     - Flo
     - Signature of nodes